Hold My Hand (Michael Jackson and Akon song): Critical reception

-The song received mostly positive reviews in contrast to the negative reviews of the previous promotional single "Breaking News."
+The song received mostly positive reviews in contrast to the negative reviews of the previous promotional single "Breaking News".
 Ashante Infantry, entertainment reporter for the Toronto Star, called it a "catchy, well-meaning addition to Jackson's catalog."
-She also wrote, "Buoyed by strings and a backing chorus, the singer applies his angelic tenor to soaring phrasing that models the uplifting purport of the tune’s love and unity lyrics in the spirit of 1995’s "You Are Not Alone", Jackson’s last No. 1 hit."
+She also wrote, "Buoyed by strings and a backing chorus, the singer applies his angelic tenor to soaring phrasing that models the uplifting purport of the tune’s love and unity lyrics in the spirit of 1995's "You Are Not Alone", Jackson's last No. 1 hit."
 Huffington Post commentator Joe Vogel praised it as "a simple, but powerful song that embodies so much of what fans loved about Michael Jackson.
-Like U2’s "One" it is a “love song” that expands outward making the personal something more profound and universal", and added that "With its catchy chorus and majestic crescendo it has all the makings of a big hit."
-Vogel also noted the first line of the song, "This life don't last forever," was a "poignant reminder of the transience of life."
+Like U2's 'One' it is a 'love song' that expands outward making the personal something more profound and universal", and added that "With its catchy chorus and majestic crescendo it has all the makings of a big hit."
+Vogel also noted the first line of the song, "This life don't last forever", was a "poignant reminder of the transience of life".
 MTV's Gil Kaufman stated that "the uplifting 'Hold My Hand' is one of Jackson's classic love ballads, a heart-stirring call to unity," and that it ended with "a majestic feel."
-Newsday music critic Glenn Gamboa said that the tune "finds Jackson in fine voice."
+Newsday music critic Glenn Gamboa said that the tune "finds Jackson in fine voice".
 He also remarked, "Now this is more like it."
 Gerrick D. Kennedy of the Los Angeles Times music blog wrote that the "mid-tempo uplifting track is classic M.J."

 Negative reviews however came from Yahoo!
 Music, where commentator Chris Willman argued that the single stole elements from the Hootie & the Blowfish song of the same name, and Minneapolis City Pages where commentator Ray Cummings said "there's no way to reasonably avoid being disappointed and dispirited by its thinness."
 Michael Roffman from Consequence of Sound called the track "highly irritating" and "incredibly repetitive", where "Akon belts out the same thing again and again in an equally monotonous pitch", adding that "as a lead single it was tepid and incredibly campy."Boston Herald critic Jed Gottlieb described the song as "an average, Auto-Tuned Akon croon" without "the snap, crackle and pop of a finished King of Pop product."
 Gottlieb also wrote, "Jackson is grumbling from his grave."
-Jason Lipshutz from Billboard said, it "isn't a classic Jackson single," but Michael Jackson's "diehards should delight in hearing a stylish pop production that doesn't dwell on the singer's troubled life."
+Jason Lipshutz from Billboard said it "isn't a classic Jackson single", but that Jackson's "diehards should delight in hearing a stylish pop production that doesn't dwell on the singer's troubled life."